dixonerfais/2SOON-RoR2-Modpack/readme.txt

 1.0.2
 - Reverted to RoR2Cheats 3.0.1
-- Removed TeleporterVote, StutterStunter, GrovetenderWorldwide, ArchaicWisps and DirectorCardLib
+- Removed TeleporterVote, StutterStunter, GrovetenderWorldwide, ArchaicWisps and DirectorCardLib due to not working entirely

 1.0.1
 - Removed NoPickup due to people's configs not being set the way I've set them